Non-semistable exceptional objects in hereditary categories: some remarks and conjectures: Introduction

 An \textit{exceptional collection} is a sequence $\mc E = (E_1,E_2,\dots,E_n)\subset \mc T_{exc}$ satisfying $\hom^*(E_i,E_j)=0$ for $i>j$.
 If in addition we have $\langle \mc E \rangle = \mc T$, then $\mc E$ will be called a full exceptional collection.

 An abelian category $\mc A$ is said to be hereditary, if ${\rm Ext}^i(X,Y)=0$ for any $X,Y \in \mc A$ and $i\geq 2$, it is said to be of finite length, if it is Artinian and Noterian.

+\textit{{\bf Acknowledgements:}} We are deeply grateful to Claus Michael Ringel for his invaluable help by pointing to us a counterexample of a false statement in the previous version, Corollary 6.3. in 1405.2943v2.

-\textit{{\bf Acknowledgements:}} The authors wish to express their gratitude to Maxim Kontsevich and Tony Pantev for their interest in this paper.
+The authors wish to express their gratitude to Maxim Kontsevich and Tony Pantev for their interest in this paper.
 The authors wish to express also their gratitude to Pranav Pandit for his interest in the paper, and for pointing us the important references \cite{Ringel}, \cite{BGP}, \cite{DR} and for other important comments.

 The authors were funded by NSF DMS 0854977 FRG, NSF DMS 0600800, NSF DMS 0652633 FRG, NSF DMS 0854977, NSF DMS 0901330, FWF P 24572 N25, by FWF P20778 and by an ERC Grant.